flugg/laravel-responder/readme.md

 User::create( request()->all() );
 ```

 That wont work because the user model expects snake case fields.
-However, the package has a `Flugg\Responder\Traits\ConvertToSnakeCase` trait, which you can use in your `app/Http/Requests/Request.php` file to automatically convert all incoming parameters to snake case:
+However, the package has a `Flugg\Responder\Traits\ConvertsParameters` trait, which you can use in your `app/Http/Requests/Request.php` file to automatically convert all incoming parameters to snake case before reaching the controller:

 ```php
 <?php